T-Shank Blade Holder for Leatherman FREE P4Regular price $27.00

 The alternate "Serrated or Scissors" variant is a mirrored design.
 It can replace the Serrated Blade or Scissors on a FREE P4, or the Scissors on a FREE P2.

 The T-Shank holder is designed to replace the saw and one thin implement.
+You cannot install it on the same side as my Bit Driver mods due to the total thickness.

 Taking the tool apart is a non-destructive process, however any warranty concerns are entirely up to the user.